mariuszsygnowski/parcel-mario-many-couriers/README.md

 ## What technologies it uses?

-- (will have) HTML5 - BEM class names
+- HTML5 - BEM class names
-- (will have) CSS3 (SCSS)
+- CSS3 (SCSS)
-- Java Script
+- JavaScript
-- React - use as much as is possible only Vanilla Java Script
+- React (with hooks) - use as much as is possible only Vanilla JavaScript
+- Redux
 - Node
 - Express
 - Database postgress